Table of Contents

 - Soak 4–6 dried guajillo peppers in warm water for 30 minutes.

-- Drain and remove the stems and seeds.
+- Drain and remove stems and seeds.

-- Puree the peppers with 1/2 cup tomato, 1 clove garlic, 1 tsp salt, and a splash of lime juice.
+- Puree peppers with 1/2 cup tomato, 1 clove garlic, 1 tsp salt, and a splash of lime juice.

 - Adjust seasoning to taste and serve with tortilla chips or tacos.